automatio-co/automatio-intro-tasks/Tasks/Vanila_JS/JS_Challenge_organizeDataFromExtraction-Step.md

-# JS Challenge: `organizeDataFromExtraction` - Step by Step
+# Organize Data from Extraction

 You can submit the solution in any of the following ways: